Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Eric Arico over 5 years ago
+Eric Arico almost 6 years ago

 Purchasing our duplex (from our previous landlord) was one of the only ways my girlfriend and I could afford to stay in Oakland.
 A couple points: